fhadinezhadUC/leshmania/intronFrequency/ReadMe.md

 ![alt text](https://github.com/fhadinezhadUC/leshmania/blob/master/intronFrequency/tseIntronLengthDist.jpeg)
 ![alt text](https://github.com/fhadinezhadUC/leshmania/blob/master/intronFrequency/tseIntronLocationDist.jpeg)

-The introns found by tse is a subset of isertions we found from covea alignment file.
+The introns found by tse is a subset of insertions we found from covea alignment file.

-You can find a summery of introns found by tse in this file:
+You can find a summery of introns found by tse in file [insertionAndIntron.txt](https://github.com/fhadinezhadUC/leshmania/blob/master/intronFrequency/insertionAndIntron.txt)

-Also, a set of these intons in this file:
+Also, a set of these intons in file [SetOfinsertionAndIntron.txt](https://github.com/fhadinezhadUC/leshmania/blob/master/intronFrequency/SetOfinsertionAndIntron.txt)

-Also, a summery of insertions that were not considered as intron by tse can be found in this file:
+Also, a summery of insertions that were not considered as intron by tse can be found in file [insertionsNotintron.txt](https://github.com/fhadinezhadUC/leshmania/blob/master/intronFrequency/insertionsNotintron.txt)

-and the set of these insertions in this file:
+and the set of these insertions in file [SetOfinsertionsNotintron.txt](https://github.com/fhadinezhadUC/leshmania/blob/master/intronFrequency/SetOfinsertionsNotintron.txt)